Creditor Frequently Asked Questions (FAQ's)

 - Will I be paid the claim amount I filed or the amount shown in the plan?

 - The rules and plan form effective December 1, 2017 indicate the plan directs not only how funds are paid but also for non-governmental secured claims, the amount paid.
 If your non-governmental secured claim is for more than the plan contemplates you should consult an attorney and consider objecting to the plan prior to its confirmation.
 Otherwise, the plan amount becomes binding and will control over the claim amount.
 If your claim is secured but is not mentioned as secured in the plan it will be paid as unsecured.
 As such it may not receive full payment.
 You may want to consider objecting to confirmation in this event.
-Generally speaking, secured and priority governmental claims will be paid the claim amount.
+Generally speaking, governmental secured and priority claims will be paid the claim amount.
+Unsecured claims will be paid up to their claim amount from remaining available funds (if any).

 - Why are others being paid and not me?